Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 the tracked steps from a funnel within Path Analyzer in the form of a bar chart.
 The chart provides you with information about the number of customers who complete each step in the funnel, as well as how many customers continue to the next stage.
+It also allows switching between key metrics, such as [visits](#visits), [value](#value) and [value per visit](#value-per-visit).
-Below the chart, the list of metrics is shown, providing the key performance indicators for the funnel.
+Below the chart, the list of all other metrics is shown, providing the key performance indicators for the funnel.
 These metrics are taken from the last step of the funnel.
+This data is calculated based on the scope of an interaction as opposed to the lifetime customer journey.

-Any funnel can be marked as a favorite funnel for the currently selected map by clicking the star icon next to the funnel name.
+Any funnel can be marked as favorite by clicking the star icon next to the funnel name.
+This action will make the funnel visible on the [Dashboard view](#dashboard).

 You can save any selected path as a funnel by clicking the "Save as funnel" button in the footer area of the Context Pane.